mlopes/marco-lopes.com/articles/_posts/2017/2017-09-11-OSD-for-showing-STDOUT-in-xmonad.md

 `DzenConfig` we get out of our call to `font`, and we get a composition of our desired configuration.

 Now that that's sorted, let's look at the second parameter.
-The second paramter, is of type `String`.
+The second parameter, is of type `String`.
 This is the string that will be displayed in the OSD.
 To get this string, we need to run our command and somehow capture its output.
 The way I was able to do this, was by using the `runProcessWithInput`